 It is important to make sure that any small, round foods, such as grapes and cherry tomatoes, are halved lengthways.
 And check that any meat or fish you are giving your baby does not contain any bones.

-Baby Led Weaning is no different to spoon led weaning in what foods are healthy and good choices for your baby.
-As we all do babies like variety, taste and texture to what they eat so flavour food with herbs, don't be afraid to let baby try what you are having (without salt or sugar) and soon you will all be eating the same meals together.
+Baby Led Weaning is no different to spoon led weaning in that the same foods are healthy and good choices for your baby.
+Like us babies enjoy variety, taste and texture so don't be afraid to let baby try what you are having (without salt or sugar) and soon you will all be eating the same meals together.

 This is -

 - Cheaper than cooking lots of different meals just for your baby

 - Easier than cooking separate meals for your baby